Manage My Booking

 Name: Papa Costa

-What originally began as a bakery, servicing mostly the Greek community in Khartoum, is now a family-run restaurant popular with everyone.
+What originally began as a bakery, servicing mostly the Greek community in Khartoum, is now popular a family-run restaurant.
 Here you will find a wide variety of different foods, from pizza and pasta to some amazing steaks.
 It even hosts live music from time to time.

 The Askela is close by to the National Museum, so makes for a great choice if you’re looking to visit that particular landmark.
 As it is also by the river, the chef’s naturally prepare and serve fresh seafood.
 The quality is good, but the views are even better.